-If as a complainant, you are dissatisfied with the processes or progress or findings of the complaint of the LPC, you MAY approach the OLSO for assistance.
+If as a complainant, you are dissatisfied with the conduct of the LPC you MAY approach the OLSO for assistance.

-This information does not purport to serve as legal advice.
-The accuracy of this information can only be verified by the Office of the Legal Services Ombud.
+This document does not purport to serve as legal advice.
+The accuracy of this document can only be verified by the Office of the Legal Services Ombud.

-The above information is for information purposes and guidance and not to be considered to be a legal reference and does not replace nor supersede any legislation.
+The information contained herein is for information purposes and guidance and not to be considered to be a legal reference.
+The information contained herein does not replace nor supersede any legislation.